openlawteam/tribute-contracts/README.md

 - [Financing](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Financing.md): allows individuals and/or organizations to request funds to finance their projects, and the members of the DAO have the power to vote and decide which projects should be funded.
 - [GuildKick](https://github.com/openlawteam/laoland/blob/master/docs/adapters/GuildKick.md): gives the members the freedom to choose which individuals or organizations should really be part of the DAO.
 - [Managing](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Managing.md): enhances the DAO capabilities by adding/updating the DAO Adapters through a voting process.
-- [OffchainVoting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/OffchainVoting.md): adds the offchain voting governance process to the DAO.
+- [OffchainVoting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/OffchainVoting.md): adds the offchain voting governance process to the DAO to support gasless voting.
 - [Onboarding](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Onboarding.md): triggers the process of minting internal tokens in exchange of a specific token at a fixed price.
 - [Ragequit](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Ragequit.md): gives the members the freedom to choose when it is the best time to exit the DAO for any given reason.
 - [Voting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.